-Parents who receive certain benefits are eligible to apply for free school meals for their child.
+If you're getting certain benefits, you'll be eligible to apply for free school meals for your child.

-Children may be able to get free school meals if their parent/carer gets at least one of the following:
+Children may be able to get free school meals if you get at least one of the following:

 - Income Support